 Put your own mask on first before helping those around you.

 That is tough medicine to shallow for any parent.
 To put yourself first over the needs of your children.
 Take care of your own financial house before helping others.

 That is where the Money Bliss Steps to Financial Freedom are so very helpful!
-Build a solid foundation to your financial independence.
+Build a solid foundation for your financial independence.

 Your own personal financial situation will dictate your ability to pay for college.